'Moving house - a new age for plant translocation and restoration'.

-SPONSORSHIP Opportunities are now available!
+SPONSORSHIP Opportunities available!

 Download the APCC12 Sponsorship Prospectus here!
 Your business or organisation is invited to sponsor the 12th Australasian Plant Conservation Conference.
 The wide range of sponsorship options available are summarised below.
 Be a part of this premier event and help contribute to the conservation of Australia's unique plants!
 The conference provides an excellent opportunity to promote the profile of your organisation or company, including your involvement in plant conservation, to representatives from government, academia, community groups and private businesses from across Australia.
 Sponsorship may be financial, in-kind or a discount on services.
 Donations of $2 or more to the ANPC are tax-deductible.
 Please contact us to discuss any of these options further.

 |Gold||10,000||Welcome Reception / Poster Session||1,000|

 |Workshop||1,500||Conference Bag Insert||100|